About ITIF: A Champion for Innovation

 Issue Focus and Policy Engagement

-- Setting the policy agenda on technology, innovation, and global competition issues by producing original research reports and analytical commentary;
+- Setting the policy agenda on innovation issues by producing original research reports, blogs, op-eds and analytical commentary.

-- Shaping public debate by hosting events, giving speeches and presentations, providing official testimony, publishing op-eds, and serving as expert issue analysts in the news media; and
+- Shaping public debate by hosting events and conferences, giving speeches and presentations, providing official testimony, and serving as expert issue analysts for the news media.

-- Advising policymakers through direct interaction in Washington, D.C., and other state, national, and regional capitals around the world—as ITIF analysts in recent years have traveled to engage in policymaking forums in more than three dozen cities across five continents.
+- Advising policymakers through direct interaction at all levels of government around the world—as ITIF analysts in recent years have traveled to engage in policymaking forums in more than three dozen cities across five continents.

 On the strength and influence of this work, the University of Pennsylvania has recognized ITIF as the think tank that has set the global standard for excellence in science and technology policy, and as one of the top 40 U.S. think tanks overall.

-ITIF’s goal is to advance public policies that accelerate the progress of technological innovation.
-In pursuing that goal, we do not hew to a fixed set of ideas—in fact, we adamantly reject groupthink.
+ITIF advances public policies that accelerate technological innovation and opposes policies that inhibit it.
+In pursuing that mission, we do not hew to a fixed set of ideas—in fact, we adamantly reject groupthink.
 ITIF strives instead for objective and rational analysis that is guided by critical thinking and a set of core values.
-We are open to, and indeed seek out, persuasive new information that challenges our point of view, but our goals and values determine the issues we prioritize and the analytical frameworks we use to evaluate policy questions, reach conclusions, and provide recommendations, as follows:
+We are open to, and indeed seek out, persuasive new information that challenges our point of view, but our goals and values determine the issues we prioritize and the analytical frameworks we use to evaluate policy questions, reach conclusions, and provide recommendations.

 We seek to advance innovation.
-We believe innovation can almost always be a force for good.
-It is the major driver of human advancement and the essential means for improving societal welfare.
-A robust rate of innovation makes it possible to achieve many other goals—including increases in median per-capita income, improved health, transportation mobility, and a cleaner environment.
+We believe innovation is almost always a force for good.
+It is the principal driver of human advancement and the essential means for improving quality of life.
+A robust rate of innovation makes possible many other goals—including increases in median per-capita income, improved health, transportation mobility, better education, and a cleaner environment.

 We are champions for the public good.
-We believe that societal welfare is defined by more than the aggregation of narrowly defined individual rights and that policies that privilege individual self-interest and rights over the broader public interest and civic duties are often short-sighted and harmful.
+We believe that quality of life is defined by more than the aggregation of narrowly defined individual rights.
+Policies that privilege individual self-interests over the broader public interest and civic duties—whether on behalf of consumers, workers, business owners or shareholders—are almost always harmful to the greater good.

 We believe disruptive innovation almost always leads to economic and social progress.
-While we recognize that innovation often involves a process of “creative destruction,” which can threaten the established order among companies, industries, and occupations, we believe that the role of government is not to protect competitors of any type or size from change; if anything, it is to accelerate innovation.
+While we recognize that innovation often involves a process of “creative destruction,” which can threaten the established order among companies, industries, occupations, and regions we believe that the role of government is not to protect competitors of any type or size from change; it is to accelerate innovation.
 But at the same time, governments should help communities and individuals dislocated by technological advancement adapt and make successful transitions.

 We have a considered faith in markets and businesses of all sizes.
-ITIF believes innovation is usually maximized when for-profit businesses, including large corporations, are allowed to compete with relatively few restrictions.
+ITIF believes innovation and economic growth is usually maximized when for-profit businesses, including large corporations, are allowed to compete with relatively few restrictions.
 At the same time, we believe that the process of innovation is complex.
 Doctrinaire approaches to policy can be politically appealing—whether they romanticize free markets and limited government on one hand, or anti-corporate populism on the other—but applying those orthodoxies is a recipe for underperforming in 21st-century innovation industries, a grouping that grows larger all the time.
-Maximizing innovation requires limited, but smart state action to support organizations, including for-profit businesses, while ensuring that policies are neutral regarding firm size.
-This includes supporting key innovation inputs (e.g., research and skills), adopting innovation in government enterprises, driving innovation in key industries of the future, and speeding the transformation of industry and technology ecosystems.
+Maximizing innovation requires limited, but smart state action to support organizations, including for-profit businesses, while ensuring that policies do not favor or discriminate against certain firms based on their size.
+This includes supporting key innovation inputs (e.g., research and skills), adopting innovation in government, driving innovation in key industries of the future, and speeding the transformation of industry and technology ecosystems.

-We believe in deeper global integration.
-ITIF believes that expanded trade and cross-border investment are key drivers of increased global innovation, but only when nations allow trade and investment decisions to be made on the basis of voluntary, competitively determined business considerations.
+We believe in selectively deepening global integration.
+ITIF believes that expanded trade and cross-border investment are key drivers of increased global innovation, but only when nations allow trade and investment decisions to be made based on voluntary, competitively determined business considerations.
 Government policies undermine global innovation and prosperity when they limit imports and investment, force foreign investment or technology transfer as a condition of market access, discriminate against foreign firms, or weaken intellectual property protection.
-And government actions to fight such practices, far from being “protectionist,” are in fact supporting global free trade.
+And government actions to fight such practices, far from being “protectionist,” are in fact supporting global free trade, innovation, and economic welfare.

 We are international in our outlook.
 While ITIF is based in Washington, DC, our mission is to advance innovation globally.
 We help and support policymakers around the world to advance policies that spur innovation in their own economies while we oppose policies that seek to advance unfair, “innovation mercantilist,” zero-sum, or negative outcomes.

-The need for an expert resource such as ITIF is evidenced by the substantial impact it has in shaping tangible policy outcomes.
-In the last few years alone:
+The need for an expert resource such as ITIF is evidenced by the substantial impact it has in shaping tangible policy outcomes:

-- The Endless Frontier Act (incorporated into the U.S. Innovation and Competition Act) adopts a regional innovation nubs program based on one ITIF proposal and establishes a foundation for energy security and innovation based on another ITIF proposal.
+- The CHIPS and Science Act adopted a regional innovation hubs program based on one ITIF proposal and establishes a foundation for energy security and innovation based on another ITIF proposal.

 - President Biden’s executive order to ensure a data-driven response to COVID-19 and future high-consequence public health threats echoed ITIF’s call to establish a pandemic data task force to identify key gaps in national data infrastructure that could undermine future responses, such as a lack of standards between state IT systems.